Vimlesh-Kumar/Apps_types/Apps.md

 # Native Apps
 A native application (native app) is an application program that has been developed for use on a particular platform or device.
-It is install from apps market like play store for Android and App store for iOS users. some examples of Ntive apps are
+It is install from apps market like play store for Android and App store for iOS users. some examples of Native apps are
 * Twitter
 * Instagram
 * facebook